(See also Overview of Cold Injury.)

 Once the patient is in the hospital, core temperature is stabilized and extremities are rapidly rewarmed in large containers of circulating water kept at about 40.5° C; 15 to 30 min is usually adequate.
 Thawing is often mistakenly ended prematurely because pain may be severe during rewarming.
 Parenteral analgesics, including opioids, may be used.
 Patients are encouraged to move the affected part gently during thawing.
 Large, clear blisters are left intact or aspirated using sterile technique.
 Hemorrhagic blisters are left intact to avoid secondary desiccation of deep dermal layers.
 Broken vesicles are debrided.
 If there is no perfusion after thawing, the administration of papaverine (a vasodilator) followed by intra-arterial thrombolytic (fibrinolytic) therapy may be considered.

-Anti-inflammatory measures (eg, topical aloe vera q 6 h, ibuprofen 400 mg po q 8 h, ketorolac 30 to 60 mg IV) probably help.
+Anti-inflammatory measures (eg, topical aloe vera q 6 h and ibuprofen 400 mg po q 8 h or ketorolac 30 to 60 mg IV) probably help.
 Affected areas are left open to warm air, and extremities are elevated to decrease edema.
 Anticoagulants, IV low molecular weight dextran, and intra-arterial vasodilators (eg, reserpine, tolazoline) have no proven clinical benefit.
 Phenoxybenzamine, a long-acting alpha-blocker, at a dosage of 10 to 60 mg po once/day may theoretically decrease vasospasm and improve blood flow.

 Preventing infection is fundamental; streptococcal prophylaxis (eg, with penicillin) is sometimes provided.
 If wet gangrene is present, broad-spectrum antibiotics are used.
 Tetanus toxoid is given if vaccination is not up to date.
 If tissue damage is severe, tissue pressure is monitored.